-Occupational Therapy Advising Option: Piedmont Technical College offers the first year (Phase I) of the associate degree Occupational Therapy Assistant program through an articulation agreement with Greenville Technical College.
-The student receives a certificate from Piedmont Technical College for the completion of the general education courses of Phase I. The OTA student must attend a Career Talk at Greenville Tech.
-The OTA student must complete 20 observation hours during Phase I. Phase II covers the Occupational Therapy Assistant content and can be taken only on the Greenville Technical College campus.
+Occupational Therapy Advising Option: Piedmont Technical College offers the first year (Phase I) of the associate degree in Occupational Therapy Assistant program through an articulation agreement with Greenville Technical College.
+The student receives a certificate from Piedmont Technical College for the completion of the general education courses of Phase I. The OTA student must attend a Career Talk at Greenville Technical College (Greer Campus) within the semester declaring OTA as their major.
+AHS 106 (Cardiopulmonary Resuscitation) is required during Phase I. BIO 210 and BIO 211 courses must not be greater than 5 years old.
+If the Biology courses are over 5 years old, then the student may take OTA 200 to validate an expired Biology course.